iliailmer/harmonic_network/README.md

 I really enjoyed working on this project, I will try to fix some errors it has.

+# Running

+No models in here are pre-trained.
+Also, I have not (yet) been able to properly test the scripts for training and testing the model, so this is also on the to-do list.

 ## To do:

+* Test scripts on HAM10000, CIFAR10(?)
 * Argument Parsing
 * Add other color spaces to the model
 * Add alpha-rooting enhancement